rms1000watt/rms1000watt-web/hugo/content/blog/cleaning-12k-helm-2-configmaps.md

 ### 'Twas a Normal Day Until..

 Last week, everything was running smoothly until we started noticing failing deployments and blocked developers.

-The initial obsevation in the logs was Helmfile hitting deployment timeouts and rolling back.
+When we scanned the CI/CD logs, we observed Helmfile failing deployments due to reaching timeouts.
+However, this wasn't because the application deployed into a broken state.
+We were able to deduce the new version of the application never went out in the first place.

 Digging deeper.. we checked Tiller logs and noticed error logs mentioning timeouts of `GET` & `POST` to the `api/v1/namespaces/kube-system/configmaps` endpoint: